Stars, on rookie Jason Robertson’s 2 goals, top Panthers 4-1

 DALLAS (AP) — Rookie Jason Robertson scored twice for his first multigoal NHL game, and Jamie Benn scored his third power-play goal in the last six games Saturday to lead the Dallas Stars to a 4-1 victory over the Florida Panthers.

-Joel L’Esperance joined Robertson scoring in the first two minutes and Anton Khudobin made 20 saves for the Stars, who won for the fourth time in their last six games.
-Roope Hintz and Joe Pavelski had two assists each.
+Joel L’Esperance joined Robertson scoring in the first two minutes and Anton Khudobin made 20 saves for the Stars, who won for the fourth time in their last six games as the reigning Western Conference champions went into play seven points out of a playoff spot in the Central Division.

+“We needed a team effort,” Dallas coach Rick Bowness said.
+“We needed everyone to contribute.”

+“We’ve got to find a way to keep it going here,” said Benn, the Stars’ captain.

-Robertson’s 11 goals tie him for second place among NHL rookies, including seven in the last 10 games.
+Robertson’s 11 goals tie him for second place among NHL rookies, and seven have come in the last 10 games.

 Aleksander Barkov scored a power-play goal with 1.5 seconds to play in the second period for the Panthers, who lost their third straight game to match a season high.
 Sergei Bobrovsky stopped 16 shots in a rare loss to the Stars — he has a career record of 15-2-1 against Dallas.